ihdavids/orgextended/ReadMe.md

   I simply cannot build the entire thing, but I hope we can build something unique and amazing in sublime, in its own right.

-# Thank You
-  I have shamelessly built this plugin on the backs of some excellent plugins and libraries.

-  - The original orgmode plugin - This work was exceptional, OrgExtended is a tribute to that work and consumes some of it.
-  - sublime_ZK - The inline image preview is entirely due to the Markdown ZK plugin.
-    [ZK](https://github.com/renerocksai/sublime_zk) Thank you renerocksai for pointing out that phantoms can be used for image preview.
-  - Table Edit - For now this excellent plugin is a dependency and the basis by which we offer Org style table editing.
-  	In a fiture version we may look to consume the package and own table editing to facilitate expressions and some of the more advanced org table tools, but for now, thank you for making this excellent plugin!
-  - pymitter - a great little event library for python.
-  - highlightjs - a wonderful highlighting library for html.
-  - pandoc - a great command line tool for converting formats.

 # This Plugin

   - [Basic Structure](https://github.com/ihdavids/orgextended_docs/blob/master/orgextended.org) - Basic file structure